Jeevithaaa04/NASA-Asteroid-Classifier/README.md

 # NASA-Asteroid-Classifier

-A machine learning project that predicts whether a near-Earth asteroid is potentially hazardous using real data from NASA's NeoWs API.
+This is a machine learning project that predicts whether a near-Earth asteroid is potentially hazardous using real data from NASA's NeoWs API.

 ## About
-This project fetches real asteroid data from NASA's Near Earth Object Web Service (NeoWs) API and trains a Random Forest classifier to predict whether an asteroid is potentially hazardous to Earth.
+It fetches real asteroid data from NASA's Near Earth Object Web Service (NeoWs) API and trains a Random Forest classifier to predict whether an asteroid is potentially hazardous to Earth.

 ## Dataset
 - Source: NASA NeoWs API